How to Create a Drop Down List in Excel

 Creating a Drop-Down List using Data from Cells

-You can create a drop-down list to track the status of each of the trips you are planning to take (as shown in the image below).
+For instance, you can make a drop-down menu to track the status of each of the trips you are planning to take (as shown in the image below).

 In this example, we typed the list of items for the drop-down list in Sheet 2.

-Go back to Sheet 1 and then select the B2 cell (this is the cell where you’ll initially place your drop-down list).
+Go back to Sheet 1 and then select cell B2 (this is the cell where you will set up your drop-down).

 Next, go to the ‘Data’ tab and click the ‘Data Validation’ icon, and select ‘Data Validation’ from the drop-down menu.

-Click in the ‘Source’ box and you can select the data you want to include as the options that will appear in the list.
+Click in the ‘Source’ box and you can select the list of items you want to add as the options that will appear in the list.

-Now you have created a drop-down list in cell B2 of the Status column.
+Now you have made a drop-down list in cell B2 of the Status column.